Venlafaxine

 Venlafaxine, sold under the brand name Effexor among others, is an antidepressant medication of the serotonin–norepinephrine reuptake inhibitor (SNRI) class.
 It is used to treat major depressive disorder, generalized anxiety disorder, panic disorder, and social anxiety disorder.
 Studies have shown that venlafaxine improves post-traumatic stress disorder (PTSD) as a recommended first-line treatment.
 It may also be used for chronic neuropathic pain.
 It is taken orally (swallowed by mouth).
 It is also available as the salt venlafaxine besylate (venlafaxine benzenesulfonate monohydrate) in an extended-release formulation (Venbysi XR).

 Common side effects include loss of appetite, constipation, dry mouth, dizziness, sweating, insomnia, drowsiness and sexual problems.
+In some patients, sexual dysfunction may persist even after the drug is discontinued, a condition known as post-SSRI sexual dysfunction.
 Severe side effects include an increased risk of suicide, mania, and serotonin syndrome.
 Antidepressant withdrawal syndrome may occur if stopped.
 A meta-analysis of randomized trials in depression found an increased rate of serious adverse events, particularly sexual dysfunction and anorexia, and several non-serious adverse effects, including nervousness, asthenia, and tremor.
 There are concerns that use during the later part of pregnancy can harm the baby.
 Venlafaxine's mechanism of action is not entirely clear, but it seems to be related to the potentiation of the activity of some neurotransmitters in the brain.

 Venlafaxine was approved for medical use in the United States in 1993.
 It is available as a generic medication.
 In 2023, it was the 51st most commonly prescribed medication in the United States, with more than 13 million prescriptions.